INTRODUCTION

 High triglyceride levels increase the risk of heart disease by contributing to artery blockages.
 Omega-3 fatty acids help lower triglycerides by reducing the liver’s production of these fats.
 Studies indicate that individuals who consume omega-3-rich foods or supplements experience significant reductions in triglyceride levels.
 Some of the best dietary sources for managing triglycerides include:

-- Fatty Fish: Salmon, mackerel and sardines are rich in EPA and DHA, which help lower triglycerides.
+- Fatty Fish: Salmon, mackerel and sardines are rich in eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which help lower triglycerides.

-- Flaxseeds And Chia Seeds: These plant-based sources provide ALA, which the body can convert into EPA and DHA.
+- Flaxseeds and Chia Seeds: These plant-based sources provide alpha-lipoic acid (ALA), which the body can convert into EPA and DHA.

-- Walnuts: A heart-healthy snack packed with omega-3s that contribute to lower triglyceride levels.
+- Walnuts: A heart-healthy snack packed with omega-3 fatty acids that contribute to lower triglyceride levels.

 Maintaining healthy triglyceride levels reduces the risk of cardiovascular disease and supports long-term heart health.